 Instructions

-- Add 4 tablespoons water to the instant pot insert.
-Push the saute function and add the diced onion, Saute and stir for about 2 minutes.
+- Add 4 Tbsp of water to your Instant Pot.
+Press the saute function and add the diced onion.
+Saute, stirring often, until the onion is slightly softened, about 2 minutes.

 Notes